Home » Articles posted by Francesco Erspamer

 Pickpockets and bag-snatchers operate in most cities, especially in Rome and Naples but including Milan and even Siena, most often in crowded places, stations, buses, or trains.
 Never put anything valuable in a back pocket or a backpack.
 On buses and on the subway, it is safer to stand well away from the door if you can’t find a seat; thieves may try to grab something near the door as the train or bus is approaching a stop, and then jump off.
 The person bumping you may be distracting you so an accomplice can reach into your purse or pocket and remove your wallet, jewelry and other items without you noticing.
 Someone may block the door on the Metro, so that someone else can snatch something as you’re trying to push past.
 They are very good at what they do, and you may not realize you’ve been the victim of a crime until you reach for your money hours later.
 It’s better to miss your stop than to lose your wallet, but usually you will still have time to get off even if you back up first and then exit when the way has been cleared.

 Reduce the chances of such petty theft by wearing a money belt under your clothing.
-Otherwise, men should carry their wallets in their front (not back) pockets, while women should use purses that zipper and have multiple zipped compartments inside.
+Otherwise, carry your wallet in your front (not back) pocket or use bags that zipper and have multiple zipped compartments inside.
 Wear bags or cameras slung across your body to make it harder to snatch them.
 If possible, carry a security purse with slash-proof straps and wear thief-foiling clothing.
 When sitting at a café or restaurant, especially outside, don’t simply leave your bag on the ground next to you.

 Carry only one credit card and just enough cash for the day.
 Leave your passport, money, and other important documents in your room, possibly hidden or in a safe.
 However, you should always carry at least a photocopy of the main page of your passport, because in Italy, as in most of Europe, people are required to show ID on request.

 Probably the biggest safety risk in Italy is traffic.
-Be careful crossing streets in the congested city centers: it’s safer to cross with other people.
-Keep your eyes peeled for reckless scooters.
+Be careful crossing streets in the congested city centers: it is safer to cross with other people.
+Keep your eyes peeled for reckless scooters and to the common practices of shooting through gaps and of lane-splitting (riding between lanes of traffic).
 Even if you cross at zebra crossings, you will find that some Italians will not slow down, although they will try to veer around you.
-If there is a pedestrian traffic light, you still need to look both ways to be sure it’s safe to cross.
-Watch your step when walking out as street maintenance can leave a little to be desired.
-Pot holes, broken slabs and uneven paving are reasonably common.
+If there is a pedestrian traffic light, you still need to look both ways to be sure it is safe to cross.
+Watch your step when walking out as street maintenance can leave a little to be desired; pot holes, broken slabs, and uneven paving are reasonably common.

 Global Support Services

 Gioia is a subway station of the green line (M2).
-Take a train directed to Assago or Abbiategrasso.
-Get out at the station Romolo.
+Take a train directed to COLOGNO-ASSAGO or GESSATE-ABBIATEGRASSO.
+Get out at the station Romolo (it is the 8th stop).
 In the station follow the signs to IULM exit.

 Milan has an extensive internal transport network which includes the subway (metropolitana), the tram and bus network, and the suburban railway.

-For information on routes, schedules, and fares, go to the ATM website or use their online trip planner.
+For information on routes, schedules, and fares, go to the ATM website or use their online journey planner.

-At your arrival in Milan we will help you obtain an ATM student monthly pass (“abbonamento urbano mensile”) and we will pay for it.
-A passport and a passport-size photo are required: if you didn’t bring one photo with you there are photo booths in some subway stations.
+At your arrival in Milan we will help you obtain an ATM student pass (“abbonamento urbano”) and we will pay for it.
+A passport is required.

 If you want to take a cab in Milan or other Italian cities, make sure to only use official taxis.
 These taxis are often white, but they can sometimes be yellow or other colors.
 They can also be recognized by the “TAXI” sign on their roof and the license number that is clearly displayed on the sides of the taxi, at the back and on the inside.
 Official taxis will also have a meter to measure and display the fare rate.
 You will have a better chance of being charged a reasonable fare by using official taxis.